openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/precuneusCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Precuneus cortex' is a gyrus.
-It is part of the parietal lobe.
+   :definition: Is a gyrus.
+Is part of the parietal lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006093) ('is_a' and 'relationship')]
-   :description: Component of the parietal lobe.
+   :description: Component of the pareital lobe.
 The rostral boundary was the posterior extent of the paracentral lobule whereas the caudal boundary was the lingual gyrus.
-The medial and lateral boundaries were the parieto-occipital fissure and the superior parietal gyrus respectively (Christine Fennema-Notestine).
+The medial and lateral boundaries were the parieto-occipital fissure and the superior parietal gyrus respectively (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006093)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109199
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0006093#precuneus-cortex-1
    :name: precuneus cortex